Mins/TuxLite/README.md

 -   Apache2 with mpm\_event or Nginx
 -   MySQL, MariaDB or Percona
--   PHP-FPM + commonly used PHP modules
--   Postfix mail server (securely configured to be outgoing only)
+-   PHP-FPM + commonly used PHP modules removed   Postfix mail server (securely configured to be outgoing only)
 -   Varnish cache (optional)

 For more detailed explanation on the installation, usage and script features,